Are you planning a trip to Disney World but on a budget and not sure where to stay? I got you!

 Unlike the more expensive resorts, there aren’t any table service dining options, character meals, or signature dining experiences.

 Additionally, while each value resort has a pool bar, moderate and deluxe resorts often have at least one more option, such as a lounge, but often have more than that.

 Proximity & transportation

 Another common feature is that the value resorts are further from most of the theme parks.

 Therefore it takes longer to get to and from.
-This isn’t so bad, unless you know you’re not a morning person yet want to “rope drop” some of the parks and thus have to get up extra, extra early to get there in time.
+This isn’t so bad, unless you know you’re not a morning person but still want to “rope drop” some of the parks and thus have to get up extra, extra early to get there in time.

 Or, at the end of a long day, you’ll have to wait longer to crawl into bed or walk further to get to your bus station.